-- A. The Cooperative will interconnect with and operate in parallel with any qualifying facility which meets all interconnection requirements as specified in the Cooperative's rules and regulations. - B. The Cooperative will purchase any energy and the associated capacity available from a qualifying facility having a design capacity of 100 kilowatts or less at rates and upon terms and conditions as set forth in the rules, regulations, policies and applicable rate schedules of the Cooperative.
-Purchases of electric energy and the associated capacity from a qualifying facility having a design capacity greater than 100 kilowatts shall be at rates and upon terms and conditions to be determined on a case by case basis and provided by contract between the Cooperative and the qualifying facility owner.
-In either event, purchases of electric energy and the associated capacity from a qualifying facility will be at a rate which reflects at least the Cooperative's actual avoided costs, taking into account all relevant factors. - C. The Cooperative will sell electric energy and the associated capacity to any qualifying facility at rates upon terms and conditions as specified in the Cooperative's applicable rules, regulations, policies and rate schedules, which rates will be the same as those which apply to other consumers with similar load and other cost related characteristics. - D. The owner or operator of a qualifying facility who desires to interconnect the facility with the electric system of the Cooperative shall pay all costs associated with the interconnection. - E. The Cooperative shall develop and administer rules, regulations and one or more rate schedules covering interconnections with and purchases from qualifying facilities which have a capacity of 100 kilowatts or less.
+- E. The Cooperative will sell electric energy and the associated capacity to any net metered qualifying facility at rates and upon terms and conditions as specified in the Cooperative's applicable rules, regulations, policies and rate schedules. - F. The Cooperative will sell back-up and supplementary energy and the associated capacity to any qualifying facility whose output is purchased directly by Buckeye, at rates and upon terms and conditions as specified in the Cooperative's applicable rules, regulations, policies and rate schedules. - G. The owner or operator of a qualifying facility who desires to interconnect the facility with the electric system of the Cooperative shall pay all costs associated with the interconnection. - H. The Cooperative shall develop and administer rules, regulations and one or more rate schedules in cooperation with Buckeye covering interconnections with and purchases from qualifying facilities which have a design capacity of not more than 10 MVA. - I. The Cooperative shall cooperate with Buckeye in developing on a case by case basis, agreements covering interconnection with any qualifying facility having a design capacity of more than 10 MVA.